hbons/SparkleShare/README.md

 # [SparkleShare](https://www.sparkleshare.org/)

-SparkleShare is an Open Source collaboration and sharing tool that is designed to keep things simple and to stay out of your way.
+SparkleShare is a file sharing and collaboration app.
+It works just like Dropbox, and you can run it on your own server.
 It's available for Linux distributions, macOS, and Windows.
+[Support the project on Patreon](https://www.patreon.com/SparkleShare).

 [![Build Status](https://travis-ci.org/hbons/SparkleShare.svg?branch=master)](https://travis-ci.org/hbons/SparkleShare)